 There are many reasons why parents should save for their children’s college educations!

 Good vibrations.
 Saving for a child’s college education creates and continually reinforces the expectation that the child will enroll in college.
 This improves the student’s academic performance and increases the likelihood that the student will enroll in and graduate from college.
 Some cities and states encourage families to create college savings plans by seeding a 529 plan with a small “birthday gift” upon the birth of a child or matching contributions by low-income families to 529 college savings plans.
-Examples include the City of San Francisco’s Kindergarten to College Initiative, matching grant programs for Arkansas, Kansas, Louisiana, Maine, Nevada, New Jersey, North Dakota, Utah and Virginia, and birthday grant programs in Maine, North Dakota and Rhode Island.
+Examples include the City of San Francisco’s Kindergarten to College Initiative, matching grant programs for Arkansas, Louisiana, Maine, Nevada, New Jersey, North Dakota, Utah and Virginia, and birthday grant programs in Maine, North Dakota and Rhode Island.

 It expands college choice.
 College savings provides the family with flexibility in college choice, allowing the student to enroll in a more expensive college that is a better fit to the student’s academic and career goals.